RSTMH Annual Meeting 2025 - AI in Global Health: Ethics, Equity and Innovation

 Chair: Tamar Ghosh, RSTMH CEO

-Keynote talks - introducing AI in Global Health, concepts, applications, challenges and opportunities
+Keynote talks - Introducing AI in Global Health, concepts, applications, challenges and opportunities

-• Professor Rifat Atun, Harvard University (Recording)
+• Professor Rifat Atun, Harvard University (Recording): AI in health systems: innovation, opportunities and risks

 10:20 Refreshment break